Trivadis/plsql-formatter-settings/sqlcl/README.md

   ignore=<file>   path to the file containing file patterns to ignore.
 Patterns are defined
                   per line.
 Each line represent a glob pattern.
-Empty lines and lines starting with a hash sign (#) are ignored.
+Empty lines and lines starting with a hash sign (#) are ignored. serr=<scope>    scope of syntax errors to be reported.
+By default all errors are reported. serr=none reports no syntax errors
+                  serr=all reports all syntax errors
-  --help, -h,     print this help screen and exit --version, -v   print version and exit
+                  serr=ext reports syntax errors for files defined with ext option serr=mext reports syntax errors for files defined with mext option --help, -h,     print this help screen and exit --version, -v   print version and exit
   --register, -r  register SQLcl command tvdformat and exit